Invariant quasimorphisms for groups acting on the circle and non-equivalence of SCL: Introduction

 To find an element of the mixed commutator subgroup which applicable to the auxiliary lemma, we use the group $R_{\genus} = \langle a, b \mid [a, b]^{\genus} \rangle$ for $\genus \geq 2$.
 We consider the elements $y = {}^{ba^2} b^{-1} = ba^2 b^{-1} (ba^2)^{-1}$ and $z = {}^{ba^2} a^{-\genus} = ba^2 a^{-\genus} (ba^2)^{-1}$.
 The commutator $[y,z]$ is an element of $[\R, \R']$, and in fact, it is written as a product of $\genus - 1$ mixed commutators (Corollary \ref{cor:relation_in_one_relator_grp}).
 These $y$ and $z$ are the source of elements to which we apply the auxiliary lemma.

-Due to the theorem of Eisenbud--Hirsch--Neumann \cite{MR656217} (Theorem~\ref{thm:ehn}), we can construct a representation $\rho_{\genus} \colon \R \to \h$.
-By using this representation, we obtain an $\R$-invariant homogeneous quasimorphism $\mu=\mu_{\rho_{\genus}}$ on $\R'$ by Lemma \ref{lem:formula}.
-This quasimorphism $\mu$ and the commutator expression $[y,z]$ fit in the auxiliary lemma (Lemma~\ref{lem:hojo}); this implies that the sequence $([y^{n},z])_{n\in\NN}$ fulfills conditions (a) and (b).
-Thus, we obtain the non-equivalence of $\scl_{\R}$ and $\scl_{\R, \R'}$ (Theorem \ref{thm:main2}).
-In Section~\ref{sec:thm2}, we provide the precise construction of $\mu_{\rho_{\genus}}$ and present the proof of Theorem \ref{thm:main2}.
+Due to the theorem of Eisenbud--Hirsch--Neumann \cite{MR656217} (Theorem~\ref{thm:ehn}), we can construct a representation $\rho_{\genus} \colon \R \to \h$ with non-zero Euler class.
+By using this representation, we obtain an $\R$-invariant homogeneous quasimorphism $\mu_{\rho_{\genus}} = \nu_{\rho_{\genus}, A, u}$ on $\R'$ by Construction \ref{construction}.
+By employing Theorem \ref{thm:formula}, we will show that this $\mu_{\rho_{\genus}}$ and the copmmutator expression $[y,z]$ fit in the auxiliary lemma (Lemma~\ref{lem:hojo}); this implies that the sequence $([y,z^n])_{n\in\NN}$ fulfills conditions (a) and (b).
+Thus, we obtain the non-equivalence of $\scl_{\R}$ and $\scl_{\R, \R'}$ (Theorem \ref{thm:main2}), which will be shown in Section~\ref{sec:thm2}.

 In Section~\ref{sec:thm1}, we show Theorem \ref{thm:main}.
 Recall that $\G$ denotes the fundamental group of a closed connected oriented surface of genus $\genus \geq 2$.
 The natural projection $q \colon \G \to \R$ induces a surjection $q' \colon \G' \to \R'$ on their commutator subgroups.
-Then the pullback $q'^* \mu_{\genus}$ is a $\G$-invariant homogeneous quasimorphism on $\G'$.
-By taking lifts $y_i, z_i \in \G$ of $y,z \in \R$ appropriately (the precise form is given in \eqref{eq:y_i,z_i}), we can apply the auxiliary lemma to $q'^* \mu_{\genus}$ and the commutator expression $[y_1, z_1] \cdots [y_{\genus}, z_\genus]$.
+Then the pullback $q'^* \mu_{\rho_{\genus}}$ is a $\G$-invariant homogeneous quasimorphism on $\G'$.
+By taking lifts $y_i, z_i \in \G$ of $y,z \in \R$ appropriately (the precise form is given in \eqref{eq:y_i,z_i}), we can apply the auxiliary lemma to $q'^* \mu_{\rho_{\genus}}$ and the commutator expression $[y_1, z_1] \cdots [y_{\genus}, z_\genus]$.
 This implies that the sequence $(x_n)_{n\in\NN}$ fulfills conditions (a) and (b), where we set

 Thus we obtain Theorem \ref{thm:main}.